 Service is understood to include any activity performed by the member that does not fall into the definitions of teaching and scholarship, and whose completion is oriented towards supporting the full and effective functioning of the department, institution, or academic discipline or academic community more broadly, as well as effort to serve the public and broader community beyond the academy.
-These activities include, but are not limited to: participation in shared governance; participation in department, campus- and system- wide committees; advising of students; provision of mentoring of students and colleagues; participation in Masters or PhD committees; participation in branch campus faculty assembly meetings; participation in departmental meetings; participation in graduation ceremonies; participation in recruitment activities for students; participation in recruiting and hiring activities for faculty and staff; participation in tenure and promotion panels; advising or providing expertise to UNM initiatives; community, regional, national, or global service engagements; activity in national and international societies in the academic field of the member; organization of conferences; peer review of scholarly works; acting as a journal editor; jurist for creative works exhibition; and organization or participation in community outreach events.
+These activities can include, but are not limited to: participation in shared governance; participation in department-, campus- and system- wide committees; advising of students; provision of mentoring of students and colleagues; participation in branch campus faculty assembly meetings; participation in departmental meetings; participation in graduation ceremonies; participation in recruitment activities for students; participation in recruiting and hiring activities for faculty and staff; participation in tenure and promotion panels; advising or providing expertise to UNM initiatives; community, regional, national, or global service engagements; activities designed to advance public policy, educational outreach initiatives; activity in national and international societies in the academic field of the member; organization of conferences; peer review of scholarly works; acting as a journal editor; jurist for creative works exhibition; service or volunteer activities in non-profit, non-governmental, community organizations, or communities; and organization or participation in community outreach events.